skip to primary navigation skip to content

 Who is this course for?

-Trainee teachers at Cambridge come from a wide variety of backgrounds:
+PGCE students at Cambridge come from a wide variety of backgrounds:

 Rachel: I worked in publishing for six years before applying to do the PGCE.
 It was the best decision I could have made.
 The history PGCE course was the most rewarding year of my working life.
 Teaching is both an academic and creative discipline and the course gets the balance just right; whilst being very academically rigorous it is also extremely practical.
 I always came away from both Faculty sessions and mentor meetings buzzing with ideas that I couldn't wait to get into the classroom and try!
 The mentoring I received was outstanding.
 I felt very well supported throughout the course and the mentoring process was a constructive dialogue rather than simply being told what to do.
 The course doesn't try and force you to conform to a single model of a 'good' history teacher– whilst you receive a lot of guidance, you are encouraged to think for yourself and develop your own teaching personality in the classroom.
 The course does so much more than simply train you how to survive in the classroom – it inspires and equips you to participate in and shape debate within the education community.
 I now work in a comprehensive near Cambridge and have recently become a mentor.
 I have also now completed my MEd with the Faculty of Education, researching ways of getting Year 9 to read real historical scholarship.

 Robin: After reading history at Cambridge, I found the PGCE course a perfect preparation for life in the classroom.
 But the course is not just about how to stand in front of a class.
 It challenged me to think about what studying history really means – probably the first time I had done this, despite my degree and my MPhil.
-Fellow trainees, although diverse in ages and backgrounds, were similarly passionate about history and how we could encourage pupils to share our enthusiasm.
+Fellow PGCE students, although diverse in ages and backgrounds, were similarly passionate about history and how we could encourage pupils to share our enthusiasm.
 The ‘theory’ of teaching history was not dryly delivered in lecture halls, but in active sessions that valued our input and ideas.
 The vast majority of the PGCE, however, was spent within schools where mentors (experienced history teachers) helped develop our teaching.
 I valued the opportunity this provided to be creative and take calculated risks.
 In my 1C (an extended research assignment), for instance, I encouraged pupils to write historical narrative, something that goes against the grain of current practice.
 The course was naturally tiring, but the reward of seeing pupils enthused by my lessons compensated for this!
 I now teach at County Upper School (a 13-18 comprehensive) in Bury St Edmunds, Suffolk.

 James: When I was solicitor in Leeds, specialising in corporate tax, I had the opportunity to mentor students at a local comprehensive school.
 I soon realised I cared more about what I was doing there than I did in my real job.
 So, I took the plunge and applied for a PGCE in Cambridge.
 It was one of the best decisions I have ever made.
 The course was an inspiration: intense, thoroughly enjoyable and intellectually challenging at every stage.
 I learned more about the nature of History in one year than I had during my entire degree, and I entered the profession confident that I had had the best possible training.
 An unexpected aspect of teaching has been just how creative it allows you to be, which I love; the job is fun!
 There is also a fantastic community of history teachers who love their work, relish the chance to work with each other and who generously provide support, advice and career opportunities.
 Teaching rewards hard work and enthusiasm, allowing you to carve out your own career path.
-Since leaving, I have developed my career rapidly through writing articles, mentoring trainee teachers or training other teachers and mentors.
+Since leaving, I have developed my career rapidly through writing articles, mentoring PGCE students or training other teachers and mentors.
 I am now Assistant Principal.

 Helen: I wanted to be a teacher since a young age and after reading History at York I decided that Cambridge would be the ideal place to train.
 The course is rigorous, engaging and never dull.
 Our course tutors gave exceptional guidance so you never felt alone.
-The staff at Cambridge really inspire you to be creative and adventurous so schools love it when Cambridge trainees arrive because we always have lots of enthusiasm.
+The staff at Cambridge really inspire you to be creative and adventurous so schools love it when Cambridge PGCE students arrive because we always have lots of enthusiasm.
 Even after a year of teaching, I still turn to my course notes and reading if I need inspiration or motivation to try something new.
-As the course is demanding, you quickly build good relationships with your fellow trainees and even now we still meet up for curry.
+As the course is demanding, you quickly build good relationships with your fellow PGCE students and even now we still meet up for curry.
 The Cambridge Partnership has a variety of schools so you’ll experience a range of school systems and teaching styles.
 My first placement was at Stanground College in Peterborough and I liked it so much that I am still working there and am now Head of History!
 Teaching is a tiring job and can be stressful but Cambridge trains you well to focus on the history and to ensure students get as much out of your lessons as possible.
 Every day is different at school and you experiment with such a wide range of mediums and tools, from film to newspapers to creating wikis, that you are always pushing yourself forward.'

 Hannah: I read History at King's College London.
 I wanted a career that would both stretch me intellectually and enable me to interact with people.
 I haven’t been let down and I’m enjoying the challenge more than I could have imagined.
 The Cambridge PGCE was inspiring and challenging.
 Through the carefully crafted sessions and wonderful support from the course tutors we were able to develop our understanding of the discipline as well as reflect on how best to enable pupils to enjoy the subject.
 The most rewarding part for me was innovating with ways to encourage pupils to read for pleasure.
 Seeing the joy on their faces when they had read ‘a real historian’s’ chapter and identified the theme of it was something I shall never forget.
 The year is intensive and requires complete dedication, but the rewards more than make up for it.
 The PGCE prepared me well for the challenges of the NQT year and it felt like a natural progression when I entered my current school.
 I have relished the opportunity to help pupils to ‘become historians’ this year, encouraging them to design their own enquiries, something which the PGCE gave me the skills and confidence to try.
 The course instilled in us the need for peer support and this is another of its strengths.
-I am still in touch with our group of trainees and we regularly meet up to discuss lessons and reflect together.
+I am still in touch with our group of PGCE students and we regularly meet up to discuss lessons and reflect together.
 This is a photograph of me with Helen.
 We did the course together and we then completed the MEd together (in our second year of teaching).
 Two years later, the two of us were invited to give our first workshop for other history teachers at a national conference on history education in Leeds.
 Nerve-wracking but very exciting!'

 PGCE student group